-A total of \$349,030 was expended and/or encumbered to provide ongoing application support and maintenance and application software upgrades of the Uniform Civil Fees System (UCFS).
+A total of \$297,037 was expended and/or encumbered to provide ongoing application support and maintenance and application software upgrades of the Uniform Civil Fees System (UCFS).
 This program supports the distribution and mandated reporting of uniform civil fees collected by all 58 superior courts, with an average of \$47 million distributed per month.
 The system generates reports for the State Controller's Office and various entities that receive the distributed funds.
-More than 215 fee types are collected by each court and distributed to 28 different entities (e.g., Trial Court Trust Fund, the counties, Equal Access Fund, Law Library, etc.), requiring 65,665 corresponding distribution rules that are maintained by UCFS.
+More than 215 fee types are collected by each court and distributed to 28 different entities (e.g., the Trial Court Trust Fund, the counties, the Equal Access Fund, the law library, etc.), requiring 65,665 corresponding distribution rules that are maintained by UCFS.